manwar/theweeklychallenge/content/blog/review-challenge-093.md

     "[1,[2,[4]],[3,[5],[6]]]"

-Note this differs from Duncan's input format.
+Note this differs from Duncan's stringified input, being the other way to do it.
 Following the paths in this format is somewhat simpler as it can be read left to right to some degree.

 ```perl
     sub sum_path {